The Canadian Economy at a Glance

 What does Canada Export?

-As a country, Canada imports goods and services that amount to close to 30% of GDP.
+As a country, Canada imports goods and services that amount to $1,029 billion per year or about 33% of GDP.
 That would not be sustainable unless exports were at a roughly similar level, which, luckily, they are.
-In a sense it can be said that every country that imports things needs to export something to pay for those imports – unless the country collectively is to run down its savings or run up its debts to pay for imports.
+Exports in 2024 were $999 billion or about 32% of GDP.
+Total In a sense it can be said that every country that imports things needs to export something to pay for those imports – unless the country collectively is to run down its savings or run up its debts to pay for imports.

 Here is a breakdown of Canada’s exports by category: